A writing prompt can take your work to fresh, new places.

 Over the course of two years, most evenings Julavits started a journal entry with this prompt: “Today I …” From that simple start, she would record details of her day—her thoughts, activities, pleasures, regrets.
 But she didn’t stop there.
 Instead, she allowed herself to stray far from the day’s events.
 Like a dragonfly, she would flit from topic to topic, shifting freely on the winds of association, revisiting the joys and puzzlements of past experience, as well as conjecturing about the future, often with only the most tangential of connections.

 I absolutely recommend reading THE FOLDED CLOCK—yes, for pleasure, but especially for inspiration if you keep a journal or are writing a memoir.
 But even if neither applies to you, you might want to take Julavits’s approach for a test drive.
 Try this: Set aside ten or fifteen minutes each evening for a week or two and write, starting with “Today I …,” then leap to whatever thought attracts your attention next.

 I’ll give it a try myself!

-(TRIGGER WARNING: So, when I let myself free associate, a lá Julavits, I ended up writing about cats.
+(TRIGGER WARNING: So, when I use a writing prompt to let myself free associate, a lá Julavits, I often ended up writing about cats.
 And, of course, the hardest thing about having cats is their inevitable loss.
 Which is where this writing went.
 Just letting you know.)

 Today I … was drowsy.
 If not for the cats needing breakfast, I would have slept late, lying in bed, half-dreaming for hours.
 But the cats were not to be refused.
 Are cats ever to be refused?
 Not in my experience.
 Which includes a lot of cats.
 Present cats, of course, but past cats, too.
 And that’s where the heartbreak lives, with the cats of the past and their various ends—which started, in my cat-life, with the disappearance of our black Persian Sukie.